MaksRawski/biir/README.md

 # TODO:
-- [ ] in parser iterate over unicodes instead of chars
+- [x] in parser iterate over unicodes instead of chars
+- [x] add tests for error messages
-- [ ] fix traceback to work with unicodes
+- [x] fix traceback to work with unicodes
+- [ ] switch to `cargo fuzz` or fuzzcheck from proptest
 - [ ] use ctrl c in getchar
 - [x] CI: put fuzzing into different job
 - [x] CI: code coverage